Recently I was contacted by one of my readers whose husband, as she described, acts like he hates her.

 I know….I know….you really don’t have much of a choice in the matter.

-In another situation, you may feel assaulted by your husband’s mean spirited words when he is angry and may erroneously conclude he must hate you or at least can barely tolerate you.
+In another situation, you may feel assaulted by your husband’s mean spirited words when he is angry and may erroneously conclude he must hate you.
+He may be acting like he can barely tolerate you and those vibes will look and feel like they are real.

 Sometimes when things happen such that we begin to question the “love” within the marriage, our emotional side of the brain (right side) can immediately jump to the worst of conclusions.

-But it is more likely that it is not hate that your husband has for you, rather it is probably something else, less dramatic and serious that is going on.
+But it is also likely that it is not hate that your husband has for you, rather it is probably something else that is less dramatic and serious that is going on.

 Of course, this is not an all exclusive club.
 Wives can also frequently get annoyed and angry with their husbands for all kinds of reasons.